ainzzorl/goodcode/_articles/aws-cdk-template-diff.md

 ## Problem

-Synthesized infrastructure templates need to be compared to the existing state of the infrastructure, to see what resources will be created, updated or deleted if the template is deployed.
+Synthesized infrastructure templates need to be compared to the existing state of the infrastructure to see what resources will be created, updated or deleted if the template is deployed.
 The diff algorithm needs to be aware of the template semantics.

 ## Overview